Facebook Pixel

 Regular Season + Postseason Grade: 64.0 (D; 13th)

-The Pittsburgh Steelers’ OL struggled this season with pass blocking, evidenced by a 38.6 %pressure rate allowed in the regular season (29th in the NFL).
-The unit struggled regardless of whether it was facing the blitz (9.8% sack rate, 22nd) or just four defenders or less (38.1% pressure rate, 31st; 8.7% sack rate, 31st).
+The Pittsburgh Steelers’ OL struggled this season with pass blocking, evidenced by a 38.6% pressure rate allowed in the regular season (29th in the NFL).
+The unit struggled regardless of whether it was facing the blitz (9.8% sack rate, 22nd) or just four or fewer defenders (38.1% pressure rate, 31st; 8.7% sack rate, 31st).
 This despite the offense having the ninth-longest time to throw this season.

 The run game was also an issue.
 The Steelers averaged just 0.70 RBYPC/rush (28th) in the regular season, which made it hard to achieve any consistency on the ground.
 They were 18th in RBWR, but that still results in a well-below-average rushing group.